TwitchNovel/Novel/README.md

  “I was speaking to my boy who killed our dreams by insulting the king."
 Curses you incompetent fool!
 Off with your head!
 Burn the witch!

- Ishmael, distraught, turned to zir Lancelot de Bartholomew, his advisor on all
+ Ishmael, distraught, turned to zir Lancelot de Bartholomew, his advisor on all things